thosgood/this-weeks-finds/markdown/101-150/week113.md

 each spin foam face, edge, and vertex, and then multiplying them all together.

-Quantum gravity is related to a simpler theory called BF theory, which has a spin foam formulation known as the Crane-Yetter model --- see ["Week 36"](#week36), ["Week 58"](#week58), and
+Quantum gravity is related to a simpler theory called $BF$ theory, which has a spin foam formulation known as the Crane-Yetter model --- see ["Week 36"](#week36), ["Week 58"](#week58), and
 ["Week 98"](#week98).
 There are various clues suggesting that that